-In May of 2017, the U.S. Supreme Court placed location limits on personal injury lawsuits, effectively limiting the locations where companies can be sued.
-In many respects, this is a victory for corporations and a loss for the ability of plaintiffs to bring legal claims in state courts that have laws that favor plaintiffs in personal injury lawsuits.
+In May of 2017, the U.S. Supreme Court placed location limits on injury lawsuits, effectively limiting the locations where companies can be sued.
+In many respects, this is a victory for corporations and a loss for the ability of plaintiffs to bring legal claims in state courts that have laws that favor plaintiffs in injury lawsuits.

 What follows are the facts of this influential case and the legal takeaway points to keep in mind for personal injury law.